-This document explains how the data we collect from you on the Got-A-Head®?website, our proposed Got-A-Head®? game system and related apps.
+This document explains how the data we collect from you on the Got-A-Head®? website, our proposed Got-A-Head®? and related apps.
 It explains how we will use the data you provide.
 It will also tell you what you can do to examine your data, change it, or delete it from our system if you so wish.

-Inevitably, in our data-drenched world, we will need to collect data in order to help our children and build communities among our parents.
-We will collect data about you, as parents who are our customers and community members, and your children through our online presence.
+Inevitably, in our data-drenched world, we will need to collect data to help our customers, and build communities of users to share best practice.
+We will collect data about you, our customers and community members, and, where appropriate, your children if you are purchasing our techniques for them or supporting them using our systems.

 As parents ourselves, we at Got-A-Head®? realise how sensitive you will be about protecting and controlling your family’s data, particularly your children’s data.
 But more than that, we can only achieve our aims at Got-A-Head®? by gaining and keeping your trust.
 We believe that keeping your data private and ensuring you have the control over it that the law demands, and more, is critical to our success.